Learn things that don't change

 4. Software Engineering at Google - by Titus Winters, Tom Manshreck, and Hyrum Wright (Free Ebook)

-The Software Engineering at Google book is not about programming, per se, but about the engineering practices utilized at Google to make their codebase sustainable and healthy.
+The Software Engineering at Google book is not about programming, per se, but about the engineering practices employed at Google to maintain a sustainable and healthy codebase.
 In this book, you will learn the difference between software engineering and programming, why the Beyonce rule is essential, and how to shift left and properly test things.
-Also, you will learn why they are small and frequently release importance.
+Additionally, you will learn why they are small and often downplay their importance.

 Good Practices